-If you have been the victim of a violent assault in Victoria our criminal injuries compensation claim solicitors will give free advice without further obligation.
-We can help by offering legal advice and representation if you have suffered physical injuries or psychological difficulties in Victoria as a result of:-
+If you have been the victim of a violent assault in New South Wales our Sydney criminal injuries solicitors will give advice at no cost and without further obligation.
+Our personal injury solicitors can help by offering legal advice and representation if you have suffered physical injuries or psychological damage in NSW as a result of:-

 - violent assault including armed robbery

 - child abuse and incest